Large Project Structure Using Routers

 -

-: The path through which all related endpoints can be accessed.
+prefix: The path through which all related endpoints can be accessed.
 In our case, it's named the /{version}/books prefix, resulting in /v1/books or /v2/books based on the application version.
 This implies that all book-related endpoints can be accessed using http://localhost:8000/api/v1/books. -

-: The list of tags associated with the endpoints that fall within a given router.
+tags: The list of tags associated with the endpoints that fall within a given router.

 from fastapi import FastAPI